zionsg/songbooks/README.md

 ## Additional assets
 - The files in the `assets` folder, especially `hymns.css` and `hymns.js`, are site-specific (not generic) and hence not put in the `html` folder.
+The MIDI files referenced in `hymns.js` are not stored in this repository.